minkymorgan/bytefreq-awk/README.md

     # now test it works!
     > goawk 'BEGIN { print "foo", 42 }'

-There is a timer.log file in the repo - that has a comparison of the performance of these tools. mawk is the fastest.
-At some point I will do a performance analysis.
-Also to do - try compiling a version with GRAALVM and testing that.

 Note - this code can also be converted to ansi-c and then compiled using awka, a recently updated version is here: https://github.com/noyesno/awka
 Once convereted to c, a choice of compilers via LLVM may target your environment better.